imagingbook/imagingbook-maven-repository/README.md

 ````
 mvn deploy
 ````
-This should place your project's artefacts in ``maven-repo/``.
-This must be repeated for every new project release.
+This should place ("deploy") your project's artefacts in ``maven-repo/``.
+This step must be repeated for every new release of your project.

 6. Commit and push ``maven-repo`` to GitHub.

-7. Other project depending on your Maven artefacts need to include the following in their ``pom.xml`` files:
+7. Other projects depending on your Maven artefacts need to include the following in their ``pom.xml`` files:
 ````
 <repositories>